mabartlett/TCSS422Notes/_topics/07_condition.md

 C gives us a `pthread_cond_t` API for condition variables.
 They are initialized with `PTHREAD_COND_INITALIZER`.
 There are three operations:

-- Wait: Release the lock and wait for the CV to be signaled.
-The first argument is the CV itself and the second is a mutex.
+- `pthread_cond_wait(&c, &m)` (wait): Release the lock and wait for the CV to be signaled.
+The first argument is the CV itself and the second is a mutex lock.
 The mutex must be passed so that its lock can be released when the thread is dequeued.
-- Signal: Wake up the first thread waiting in the queue.
+- `pthread_cond_signal(&c)` (signal): Wake up the first thread waiting in the queue.
 Its one argument is the CV.
-- Broadcast: Wake up all the threads waiting in the queue.
+- `pthread_cond_broadcast(&c)` (broadcast): Wake up all the threads waiting in the queue.
 Its one argument is the CV.

 ## Bounded Buffer